 Helpshift unites all of your customer service channels — in-app messaging, web messaging, live chat, phone support and email — into one system that helps you scale a personalized customer support experience.
 In particular, smart use of automation at points along your customer service process render the customer experience more personal and satisfying.

 For instance, you can custom-build bots to automate crucial workflows.
-Answer bots connected to your knowledge base surface relevant articles for customers so they can self-serve to their own answers without having to open a support ticket.
+QuickSearch Bots connected to your knowledge base surface relevant articles for customers so they can self-serve to their own answers without having to open a support ticket.
 This doesn’t just take the pressure off your organization; it enables a sense of autonomy for customers based on your ability to deliver accurate information quickly.

 Intelligent issue classification is another excellent use of automation within your bot interfaces and in-app messaging.
 Helpshift automatically routes incoming customer queries to the right departments, agents or self-service options with an increasingly high degree of accuracy, thanks to AI-driven classification engines.